agda/agda/doc/user-manual/language/pragmas.lagda.rst

 This would typically be used to declare a name or a module 'DEPRECATED' and advise the end-user to port their code before the feature is dropped.

+Users can turn these warnings off by using the ``--warn=noUserWarning`` option.
+For more information about the warning machinery, see :ref:`warnings`.

 Example::

   -- The new name for the identity